 This maca study was a 12-week double-blind, placebo-controlled, randomized, parallel trial in which active treatment with different doses of maca Gelatinizada was compared with a placebo.
 The study aimed to test the hypothesis that maca has no effect on serum reproductive hormone levels in apparently healthy men when administered in doses used for aphrodisiac and/or fertility-enhancing properties.
 Men aged between 21 and 56 Years received 1500 mg or 3000 mg of the herb.
-Serum levels of luteinizing hormone, follicle-stimulating hormone, prolactin, 17-alpha hydroxyprogesterone, testosterone and 17-beta estradiol were measured before and at 2, 4, 8 and 12 weeks of treatment with placebo or maca (1.5 g or 3 g per day).
+Serum levels of luteinizing hormone, follicle-stimulating hormone, prolactin, 17-alpha hydroxyprogesterone, testosterone and 17-beta estradiol were measured before and after treatment with placebo or maca (1.5 g or 3 g per day).
 Compared with placebo maca had no effect on any of the hormones studied nor did the hormones show any changes over time.
 Serum testosterone levels were not affected by treatment at any of the times studied.

 Testosterone, estrogen and hormone